BrianTechTMT/GitLabReporter/readme.txt

-This project is use for collecting report from GITLAB API To get the report we will be using Python 3 Script, reportmain.py.
+This project is use for collecting report from GITLAB API To get the report we will be using Python 3 script reportmain.py in folder projects

-To run the script, make sure your machine has Python 3 installed.
+Requirements:
+- Python 3 (3.9 as of the version of this script) installed
+- Change the BASE_URL to your pipelines base url in projects/ReportMainModule.py
+- If you have a GitLab token authentication header then please add them by editing the etc/default/telegraf

 Use command line: 	python3 reportmain.py [-options,--long-options] (Pick below)
 					   -h,--help (To get options help on terminal)